-The third most common reason that makes business owners choose LLCs over other business structures like a sole proprietorship or corporation is the tax benefits that Kansas LLCs enjoy.
+The third most common reason that makes business owners choose LLCs over other business structures, such as a sole proprietorship or corporation, is the tax benefits that Kansas LLCs enjoy.
 This is especially well illustrated when you compare an LLC in Kansas to a corporation.

-All profits from corporations are initially charged corporate taxes before the profits are dispersed among the shareholders as dividends; you pay taxes on the dividends as well.
-This means that the dividends that the shareholders receive have had taxes deducted twice before they get any monetary benefit, thus the term “double taxation”.
+All profits from corporations are initially charged corporate taxes before the profits are dispersed among the shareholders as dividends and then you pay taxes on the dividends as well.
+This means that the dividends that the shareholders receive have had taxes deducted twice before they get any monetary benefit, thus the term “double taxation.”

 But there are even more tax benefits for LLCs.

-The Tax Cuts and Jobs Act was instituted in 2017 which provided an additional tax benefit exclusive to LLCs known as the Qualified Business Income Deduction (QBID).
+Congress enacted Tax Cuts and Jobs Act in 2017, providing an additional tax benefit exclusive to LLCs known as the Qualified Business Income Deduction (QBID).
 QBID provides LLCs with a 20% tax discount, which is a perk great enough to sway many business owners to choose a Kansas LLC over other business structures.

-*IMPORTANT* If you’d like help through all of the red tape and form filing associated with forming an LLC in Kansas, there is a professional service designed to do just that.
+*IMPORTANT* If you’d like help through all the red tape and form filing associated with forming an LLC in Kansas, there are professional services designed to do just that.
 They’re called LLC formation services and they help to establish an LLC and file forms on your behalf.

-If you would like to learn more about LLC formation services, click here to read my guide on the best LLC service.
+If you would like to learn more about LLC formation services, read my guide on the best LLC service.